Skip to main content

 Health-contingent wellness programs, conversely, require individuals to satisfy a standard related to a health factor to obtain a reward.
 These programs are further divided into two subcategories.
 The first is an “activity-only” program, which requires an individual to perform or complete a health-related activity, such as a walking program.

 The second, and more complex, is an “outcome-based” program.
-These programs require an individual to attain or maintain a specific health outcome, such as achieving a certain cholesterol level, reading, or BMI.
+These programs require an individual to attain or maintain a specific health outcome, such as achieving a certain cholesterol level, blood pressure reading, or BMI.
 If an individual does not meet the specified goal, the program must offer a reasonable alternative standard to ensure it remains compliant.

 These programs are regulated more rigorously under HIPAA’s nondiscrimination rules and must also adhere to the ADA’s voluntariness requirement if they include disability-related inquiries or medical exams.